 Cold cuts, bread, or eggs are popular here for breakfast.
 I usually just get yogurt, fruit, and sometimes a pastry, from the grocery store.
 My favourite pastry is the one filled with cheese (túrós táska).
 R’s grandma makes these, and it was only this year when I was introduced to this magical invention.
-I’ll need to get her to teach me how to make these all by myself.

 You’ll find a kebab stand on every corner here, and I consume more of these than I’d like to admit, but my favourite is Pasa Kebab.
 The baked pita kebabs are unreal, and their kebab pizza is also really good.
 Honestly, Pizza King Express, and the other 500HUF (around 2.50CAN) kebab stands are good too.
 I mean you can’t really go wrong with a kebab, ever.